 This web site is dedicated to presenting past, and present, information on Great Barr.
 The area is quite loosely defined around the 'B43' post code area but includes Hamstead, Gorse Farm, Newton, Grove Vale, Pear Tree, Scott Arms, Queslett and Pheasey.
 There are a number of significant historic areas, including the Great Barr Hall estate, Red House Park, Bishop Asburys House and Hamstead Colliery.

 The site is organised in two ways.
 First by geographic area covering each part of Great Barr, and secondly by theme categorising features.
-Follow the navigation links on the left to access individual pages.
+Follow the navigation links to access individual pages.

-Information about Great Barr is continually being added -there is a backlog of historic information to be added, completely new pages will be shown as Recent Additions below.
+Information about Great Barr is continually being added - there is a backlog of historic information to be added, completely new pages will be shown as Recent Additions in the bottom area of this page.
 Updating the site is a slow process, feel free to email me any problems you find and any contributions or articles are always welcome.
-I am adding individual pages for every road in B43 and welcome contributions about 'your' roads, why they got their name or any other information.
+I am adding individual pages for every road in B43 and welcome contributions about 'your' roads, why they got their name or any other information or photographs.

 This site is very grateful to the residents, past and present, of Great Barr who have provided pictures and information about the area.
 If anyone can make a contribution to the sites content please let me know at the email address at the bottom of the page.